 Some of the other waterside dining establishments we recommend include Bathers Pavilion at Balmoral Beach, Otto Ristorante in Woolloomooloo, The Nielsen, in Vaucluse, and The Boathouse, which is in Shelly Beach.
 The Boathouse Group actually began their life in Palm Beach, with a cafe that was opened back in 2007.
 This is another place that we would definitely recommend visiting if you are surfing in that area.

-So there you have it: everything you need to know about the best surf spots in Sydney.
+So there you have it: everything you need to know about surfing Sydney.
 If you are planning your next surfing holiday, this is definitely a location that you should think about.
 It offers an abundance of surfing opportunities, so you will definitely have a holiday to remember in this part of Australia.
-We hope that all of the information that has been provided above will help you to plan the perfect surfing Sydney trip.

 Enjoyed A Complete Guide to Surfing Sydney in Australia?
-Check out all our Surfing Destination Guides here.
+Check out all our Surfing Travel Guides here.